Databus Logo

 How We Compare

-Standalone LMS tools don't know your students.
-CampusAlly does — because it's connected to everything.
+Standalone tools don't know your campus.
+CampusAlly does — because it's connected to the ERP.

 Feature CampusAlly LMS Google Classroom / Moodle

-University Structure (Dept / Batch / Semester) Built-in hierarchy Flat class list
+University structure (dept / batch / semester) Built-in Flat class list

 Built for everyone involved in college learning